 There are two requirements for Professional Development:

-- Enrollment in HWRS 695A Weekly Colloquium for 1 semester during academic residency.
-This unit is not included in the plan of study.
+- Enrollment in HWRS 595A Weekly Colloquium, Current Topics in Hydrology and Atmospheric Sciences, for at least 1 semester during academic residency.
+These units are not included in the Plan of Study.

-- Presentation of Master's level Thesis research at an approved regional or national conference.
+- Presentation of Master's Thesis research at an approved regional or national conference.
+An oral or poster presentation at the department's annual student research symposium, El Día del Agua y la Atmósfera, satisfies this requirement.
 No academic credit is awarded for the poster or paper presentation.
+Submit an email with details to Director of Graduate Studies-Hydrology (for instructions, see the Program Guide).

 A Master's Final Oral Examination with the faculty thesis research supervisor and two other approved faculty members is required.
-While the initial presentation may be open to the public (at the discretion of the student and his faculty committee), the examination, or defense of thesis, is closed.
+While the initial presentation may be open to the public (at the discretion of the student and his or her faculty committee), the examination and defense of thesis is closed.

 - Responsible Conduct of Research Form